vmcrawl

 /.well-known/nodeinfo

-Based on those results, if it's determined that your server is running Mastodon, it may contact:
+Based on those results, if it's determined that your server is running Mastodon, it may access:

 /api/v2/instance